jbirnick/jbirnick.github.io/content/posts/_index.md

 weight = 20
 +++
 On this blog, I aim to present mathematical ideas that I find interesting.
-If my viewpoint can help people to better understand some concept, I am more than happy.
+If my viewpoint can help people to better understand a concept, I am more than happy.